Skip to main content

 When the Court Can Change the Rules

 The statute gives judges flexibility.
 For good cause, a court may allow a different method or timeline for providing notice.
-This might come into play when a hearing needs to happen quickly, or when the standard methods are impractical for some reason.
+This might come into play when a hearing needs to happen quickly, or when the standard methods are impractical.

 The court for good cause shown may provide for a different method or time of giving notice for any hearing.